It’s always been interesting to me that so many teachers report having similar dreams—or, in many cases, similar nightmares.

 Dreams that the subject or grade level you’re teaching was changed at the last minute.

 Teaching requires lots of advanced preparation, but also the flexibility to deal with last-minute changes.
 It can be tough to deal with this contradiction.
-After all that work setting up a hands-on science center for your second graders, it’s natural to worry about any change that will create a new set of tasks and invalidate the effort you’ve put in.
+After all that work setting up a hands-on science center for your second graders, it’s natural to worry about any change that might create a new set of tasks or invalidate the effort you’ve put in.

 Dreams about students showing up at your house.